-The contrasting personalities of Brooklyn’s northernmost neighborhood can be instantly appreciated when comparing the adjacent roads of Manhattan Avenue and Franklin Street.
-The former offers a shabby but delightful arrangement of cheap grocery stores, New Age crystal shops and Polish diners selling pleasingly stodgy pierogies.
-(Greenpoint has a huge Polish population.)
-The latter is lined with converted warehouses containing indie boutiques, candlelit bars and cafés serving CBD-laced coffees.
-Greenpoint is both impressively on trend and charmingly stuck in a time warp, which is what makes this neighborhood so appealing.
+Brooklyn’s northernmost neighborhood has two distinct characteristics, which you can see when looking at the adjacent roads of Manhattan Avenue and Franklin Street.
+The former offers a shabby but delightful arrangement of cheap grocery stores, new-age crystal shops and Polish diners selling pleasingly stodgy pierogies, while the latter is home to converted warehouses featuring indie boutiques, candlelit bars and cafes serving CBD-laced coffees.
+Greenpoint is both impressively on-trend and charmingly stuck in a time warp, which is what makes this neighborhood so appealing.

-Itinerary: Catch the G to the Nassau Avenue stop, right by McCarren Park, before meandering up Manhattan Avenue and refueling at Peter Pan Donut and Pastry Shop – a dessert institution for over 60 years.
-Continue to the very top of the street where you’ll find The Glasserie.
-Order the mezze share plates and plenty of salty, griddled flatbread to dunk, scoop and mop with.
-After food walk down Franklin Street and shop at boutiques like Wolves Within, Home of the Brave and Pas Mal before heading to the water for drinks at the Brooklyn Barge – a boat-bar with views of the midtown Manhattan skyline over the lapping East River.
+Itinerary: Catch the G train to the Nassau Avenue station, right by McCarren Park, before meandering up Manhattan Avenue and stopping at Peter Pan Donut and Pastry Shop – a dessert institution for more than 60 years.
+Continue to the very top of the street where you’ll find the Glasserie, and order some meze shareable plates and plenty of salty, griddled flatbread.
+After you’re finished, walk down Franklin Street and shop at boutiques such as Home of the Brave before heading to the water for drinks at the Brooklyn Barge – a seasonal boat-bar with views of the Midtown Manhattan skyline over the lapping East River.

 The tree-lined streets of Fort Greene have attracted artists of all ilks over the years.
-The neighborhood has a palpable creativity, with cultural institutions and a diverse entertainment scene that are worth making the trip across the East River for.
+The neighborhood has a palpable creative vibe, with a diverse entertainment scene and cultural institutions that are worth making the trip across the East River to experience.

 Itinerary: Take the G train to the Clinton-Washington Avenues station and stop for breakfast and a coffee at Maison May.
 Wander through Fort Greene’s famous park, pausing to admire the Prison Ship Martyrs Monument, and down to BAM (the Brooklyn Academy of Music) to catch a show.
-Next make your way towards the navy yard and drink wine at a rooftop vineyard.
-After grabbing dinner at Karasu – a secret Japanese bar and restaurant hidden behind Walter’s (which also serves great food) – end the night at local favorite Frank’s Cocktail Lounge.
+Next, make your way towards the navy yard and drink wine at a rooftop vineyard before grabbing dinner at Karasu – a secret Japanese bar and restaurant hidden behind Walter’s (which also serves great food).

-Most visitors don’t explore much past the famous pizza restaurants of Grimaldi’s and Juliana’s after they exit the Brooklyn Bridge.
-If you venture farther south and away from the waterfront park (which is wonderful but increasingly crowded with tourists taking photographs) you’ll find brownstone-lined streets named after fruits, unselfconscious neighborhood establishments and blossom trees streaming pink petals like confetti.
+Most visitors don’t explore much beyond the famous Grimaldi’s Pizzeria and Juliana’s Pizza after they exit the Brooklyn Bridge.
+However, if you venture farther south and away from the waterfront park (which is wonderful but increasingly crowded with tourists taking photographs), you’ll find brownstone-lined streets named after fruits, unselfconscious neighborhood establishments and blossom trees streaming pink petals like confetti.

-Itinerary: Take the A or C train to High Street and head straight to Clark’s Diner, a proper neighborhood spot with fast, friendly service and eggs galore.
-Walk down Orange Street towards the water and take in the view of downtown Manhattan and the Brooklyn Bridge from benches along the elegant Brooklyn Heights Promenade.
-Exit at the opposite end onto Remsen Street and pick up a pizza from nearby Dellarocco’s (as delicious as Grimaldi’s and Juliana’s, without the wait).
+Itinerary: Take the A or C train to High Street and head straight to Clark’s Restaurant – a proper neighborhood diner with fast, friendly service and eggs galore.
+Walk down Orange Street towards the water to take in the view of downtown Manhattan and the Brooklyn Bridge from benches along the elegant Brooklyn Heights Promenade.
+Exit at the opposite end onto Remsen Street and pick up a pizza from nearby Dellarocco’s (as delicious as Grimaldi’s and Juliana’s but without the wait).
 Take it down to the waterfront park for an impromptu picnic on the grass.

-You’ve probably seen that famous shot of Dumbo on Instagram.
-The one featuring a cobbled street lined with warehouses, with the Empire State Building in the distance, peeking between the towers of the Manhattan Bridge.
-It’s scenes like that that made Dumbo (which stands for ‘down under the Manhattan Bridge overpass’) a popular spot for visitors and movie-biz location scouts even before its recent waterfront revamp, which now includes a ton of busy restaurants, shops and bars.
+You’ve probably seen that famous shot of Dumbo on Instagram – the one featuring a cobbled street lined with warehouses and the Empire State Building in the distance, peeking between the towers of the Manhattan Bridge.
+It’s scenes like this that made Dumbo (which stands for “down under the Manhattan Bridge overpass”) a popular spot for visitors and movie-biz location scouts even before its recent waterfront revamp, which now includes a ton of busy restaurants, shops and bars.

-Itinerary: Take the F train to the York Street station and head down the hill until you reach Brooklyn Roasting Company – a cavernous coffee shop that roasts its own beans on site.
+Itinerary: Take the F train to the York Street station and head down the hill until you reach Brooklyn Roasting Company – a cavernous coffee shop that roasts its own beans on-site.
 Explore the park alongside the river, passing under the Manhattan Bridge and past the carousel.
-Loop back along Water Street until you come to Washington Street – the location for “that photo.”
-Then do some shopping along the side roads, hitting the Brooklyn Flea for market-stall finds, Front General Store for impeccably curated vintage and Powerhouse Arena for coffee-table books.
+Make the loop back along Water Street until you come to Washington Street – the location for “that photo.”
+Then do some shopping along the side roads, hitting the Brooklyn Flea for market-stall finds, Front General Store for impeccably curated vintage items and Powerhouse Arena for coffee-table books.